 Palatine Hill is one of the most famous hills where emperors and aristocrats used to reside.
 Walking through this archeological site and between the ruins, you get a sense of the grandeur of what Imperial Rome used to be like.
-The ruins of the House of Augustus still stands and it is one of the ruin you’ll see upon entering Palatine.
+The ruins of the House of Augustus still stands, and it is one of the ruin you’ll see upon entering Palatine.
 You’ll get a sense of how the wealthy used to live.

 Planning a trip north to Florence?
 Read how to plan a fantastic one to three days in the city of the Renaissance.

-3. Spend the Day Exploring Vatican City
+3. Spend the Day in Vatican City

-4. the Vatican Museum
+4. See the Sistine Chapel at The Vatican Museum

-5. St. Peter’s Basilica
+5. Don’t Miss St. Peter’s Basilica

 No matter your religion, the grandeur of St. Peter’s Basilica will leave you speechless.
 It’s quite jaw-dropping; marble and gold everywhere.